njounkengdaizem/IAmChatGPT/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
-Make the screens more user friendly and add content.
+- Make the screens more user friendly.
+- Add styling
+- Add user interactions (clicking, scrolling etc.)
+- Add content.
 Right now, the app is practically boring

 ## Video Walkthrough